 - Single Net Lease: In a single net lease, the tenant pays base monthly rent plus their share of one of the major operating expense categories, usually property taxes.

-- Triple Net Lease (NNN Lease): Tenant pays base monthly rent plus their share of three of the major operating expense categories, usually property taxes, insurance and maintenance.
+- Triple Net Lease (NNN Lease): In a triple net lease, the tenant pays base monthly rent plus their share of three of the major operating expense categories, usually property taxes, insurance and maintenance.

 - Absolute Net Lease: In an absolute net lease, the tenant pays base monthly rent plus all of the operating expenses.